|

 Omar Bradley - General of the Army West Point 1915, He had attained Brigadier General rank by 1941.
 Commanded the 2nd Corp in Tunisia and Sicily.
 1st Army Commander at Normandy and 12th Army Group through rest of the European Campaign.
 Best liked General and most admired by troops he became Chief of Staff in 1948-49, then Chairman U.S. Joint Chiefs of Staff in 1949-53.
 Raised in West Point Lodge No. 877 Highland Falls, N.Y.
 EDSEL

 Brigham Young - 1st Governor of Utah After Prophet Joseph Smith's murder at Navaroo, Illinois, Young led the Mormon Migration to the Great Salt Lake where he established Salt Lake City and started the magnificent Mormon Temple.
-Believed to have been made a Mason in Navaroo he wore a Masonic stick pin on his shirt front the remainder of his lifetime. (purposely erradicated from all official portraits long after his death.)
+Believed to have been made a Mason in Milnor Lodge No.303 in Victor, NY he wore a Masonic stick pin on his shirt front the remainder of his lifetime. (purposely eradicated from all official portraits long after his death.)
 EDSEL

 |